This is an experimental technology

 - Custom elements are back on the drawing board, with a plan to rebuild them using the ECMAScript 2015 class syntax (that is, to make them less prototype based).
 Apple's Ryosuke Niwa is fleshing out some experiments to come up with new approaches.

 - There will be a vendor face to face meeting in January 2016 to further discuss these issues.

 These features were considered for implementation, and have some experimental implementation.
-They will never be implemented, or will be removed.

 Using polyfills with Firefox

 There are a few caveats to consider when using polyfills with Firefox: